My Philly: Why The Maier Family Loves Chestnut Hill and Mt. Airy

 PF: Tell us about a family tradition you’ve started.

-On the first and last days of school, we always walk home and include a stop off for ice cream at Bredenbeck’s or the Trolley Car Diner.
+On the first and last days of school, we always walk home and include a stop off for ice cream at Bredenbeck’s.
 Other traditions we’ve started– playing on the hay maze at Woodmere Art Museum in the fall, sledding at Water Tower Rec Center in the winter, and banging pots and pans outside when the Eagles win the Super Bowl.

 Photographs by Lucy Baber Photography.

 Want to read more about living in and visiting Chestnut Hill and Mt.
 Airy?
-Check out our neighborhood guide and this Sneak Peek into our Fall 2018 Issue!
+Check out our neighborhood guide!